muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

 * **charged:** determines whether the implanted muons will be charged or neutral.
 Must be True to use UEP.
 DEFAULT: false TYPE: boolean;

+* **supercell:** supercell size and shape to use.
+This can either be a single int, a list of three integers, or a 3 × 3 matrix of integers.
+For a single number, a diagonal matrix will be generated with the integer repeated on the diagonals.
+For a list of three numbers, a diagonal matrix will be generated where the diagonal elements are set to the list.
+A matrix will be used directly as is.
+Default is a 3 × 3 identity matrix.
+DEFAULT: identity TYPE: matrix;

+* **out_folder:** name for the output folder used to store the structural input files generated.
+DEFAULT:./muon-airss-out TYPE: string;

+* **geom_steps:** maximum number of geometry optimization steps.
+DEFAULT: 30 TYPE: int;

+* **geom_force_tol:** force tolerance for each geometry optimization in eV/Å.
+DEFAULT: 0.05 TYPE: float;

+* **clustering_method:** clustering method to use to process results.
+The options are `hier` (for hierarchical clustering) and `kmeans` (for k-means clustering).
+DEFAULT: hier TYPE: string;

+* **clustering_hier_t:** normalized `t` parameter for hierarchical clustering.
+Higher `t` will produce a smaller number of bigger clusters.
+DEFAULT: 0.3 TYPE: float;

+* **clustering_kmeans_k:** expected number of clusters for k-means clustering.
+DEFAULT: 4 TYPE: int;

+* **clustering_save_min:** If True, save the minimum energy structure for each cluster as a separate file.
+DEFAULT: false TYPE: boolean;

+* **clustering_save_format:** extension of file format in which to save the minimum energy structures if `clustering_save_min` is True.
+DEFAULT: .cif TYPE: string;

+* **castep_command:** command used to run the CASTEP executable on the system.
+DEFAULT: castep.serial TYPE: string;

+* **dftb_command:** command used to run the DFTB+ executable on the system.
+DEFAULT: dftb+ TYPE: string;